HEXSHEY/mini-compiler-for-custom-language-/README.md

 error reporting, AST visualization, and symbol table inspection.
 The system aims to offer an educational platform for understanding compiler design principles while providing a practical development environment.

-here the output input , tcompiler.tab files along witk .png of ast tree which got made is included
+here the output input , compiler.tab files , .png of ast tree which our project creates is also uploaded